Students, Advisers and Teachers

 We invited high school and collegiate students and advisers in Pennsylvania to capture what it looks and feels like to be a Pennsylvania student journalist in 2021-22 and to submit those photos to us to be shared during our Student Celebration Week – the week of April 11.
 View the 2021-22 Witness to History Project.

 Each year, in celebration of National Newspaper Week, the PNA collects some of the most impactful and engaging stories written by Pennsylvania journalists at both large and small daily and non-daily and digital news media publications across the commonwealth and consolidate them into the Real News newspaper.
 It is our hope that these articles inspire you and serve as a reminder of the meaningful work that is being done by industry professionals to inform and educate readers in local communities.
-Visit our Real News Newspapers for Students page to request your free copies.
+Visit our Pennsylvania Connections (formerly the Real News Newspaper) page to request your free copies.

 More student opportunities!

 College and University news organizations are encouraged to become members of the PNA!
 Joining the PNA is the best way to stay on top of the latest developments in the news industry.
-Membership in PNA offers many benefits, and will help students build relationships with their peers and professionals across the state.
-Membership also includes a discount on Student Keystone Media Awards contest entries.
+Membership in PNA offers many benefits and will help students build relationships with their peers and professionals across the state.
+Membership also includes free Press Passes and a discount on Student Keystone Media Awards contest entries.

 The PNA Foundation provides important information in the Internship Guide, which lists a variety of internship opportunities at PNA-member news organizations.
 Also, the Capitol Crash Course is a unique opportunity for college or university students enrolled in journalism or communications programs.